-The North Devon Enterprise Centre (NDEC) is being developed on the edge of Barnstaple to provide high-quality workspace and business support to SME businesses focused on those with high growth/value potential.
+Roundswell Enterprise Park is being developed on the edge of Barnstaple to provide high-quality workspace and business support to SME businesses focused on those with high growth/value potential.

 In addition to developments at the Growth Point, and management of the Council’s own Industrial Estate Portfolio, the team is currently working to bring forward two strategic employment sites in West and North Devon, utilising land owned by DCC, and in response to identified economic need.

 Okehampton East Business Park

 This site comprises c.12 net developable acres for which outline planning consent has been secured for mixed business use.
 Infrastructure works have been completed and all the plots are now under offer to a good mix of mainly local and expanding businesses.
 The site when fully developed out has potential to support more than 400 jobs.